 - A statewide building and energy code protects homebuyers, who will know their building was built to a minimum standard.

-- Maine’s building code law gives towns a high degree of flexibility, and slowly phases in enforcement over several years.
+- Maine’s building code law gives towns a high degree of flexibility

 - The alternative to a clear, uniform, enforceable code are higher costs for consumers and a confusing regulatory environment for builders.